Insights

 There is still much to do, but frameworks like this help create the shared direction and practical tools we need.

-Find out more about the framework and what it can do, here.
+Find out more about the framework, here.

 Download the Whole Life Carbon Framework from the UKGBC

-Q&A: Understanding the UKGBC Whole Life Carbon Framework
+FAQs: Understanding the UKGBC Whole Life Carbon Framework

 What is the new framework?